a-hr/lexogen_pipeline/README.md

 conda create -n Nextflow -c bioconda nextflow
 ```

 Process specific dependencies are automatically downloaded as Docker or Singularity containers.
-The latter are cached locally (default location: `{pipeline_dir}/containers`), and can be manually installed using the provided Makefile:
+Docker images will be automatically pulled while running.
+On the other hand, Singularity images are cached locally (default location: `{pipeline_dir}/containers`), and can be manually installed using the provided Makefile:

 ```bash
 make pull